 HSA: What is a Health Spending Account?

 The end of the year is fast approaching, so it’s time to get those last-minute appointments in before your benefits reset!
 We tend to get busy around the holidays, and who wants to visit the dentist in -30 degree weather?
-Fall is prime time to check your health plan to see the remaining benefits, including your health savings account (HSA).
+Fall is the prime time to check your health plan to see the remaining benefits, including your health savings account (HSA).
 We all want to make the most out of our insurance, and Health Plans are the type of coverage you can use readily.

 What is HSA?